 Open year round.
 Choose between a beautiful chalet, a magical yurt, a treetop or tranquility dome, cozy lodge room, or a campsite.
 Cabot Shores is the perfect base camp to explore Cape Breton and the Cabot Trial.
 But first, explore our great packages.

 Cabot Shores is all about adventure.
 We have over 50 acres on our end of the Cabot Trail waiting to be explored.
 To get your bearings, just take a stroll down to our private beach.
 On your way, you’ll pass intriguing coastal inlets and rivers.
-As well as Yolo boards, kayaks, and canoes if you get the sudden urge to explore our unique coastline in detail from the water.
+We also rent Yolo boards, kayaks, and canoes if you get the sudden urge to explore our unique coastline in detail from the water.

 Cosmo on the End of a Yolo Board